surfer77/fren-pet-docs/docs/Overview/marketplace.md

 draft: false
 ---

-# Shop
+# Marketplace

-The shop has a range of items.
+The in-game marketplace has a range of items.
 From cosmetic to very useful items such as **shield** to save you from attacks or **insurance** to auto revive your pet in the case it runs out of TOD and dies.

 All items are traded with $FP against a linear bonding curve, the delta for each item can be seen in the shop.